noxthot/ss22_julia_workshop/SS22_julia_workshop/index.md

 ### Visual Studio Code

-Follow the instructions on [https://code.visualstudio.com/][https://code.visualstudio.com/] to install Visual Studio Code.
+Follow the instructions on [https://code.visualstudio.com/](https://code.visualstudio.com/) to install Visual Studio Code.

 ### Installing the Julia extension for Visual Studio Code

 Follow the instructions on [VSCode Julia extension](https://www.julia-vscode.org/docs/dev/gettingstarted/#Installing-the-Julia-extension) to install and configure the extension.
 You find the basic instructions from above here as well.

-Please try the small test example from [here](https://www.julia-vscode.org/docs/dev/gettingstarted/#Creating-Your-First-Julia-Hello-World-program) to see if everything works.
+\exercise{Please try the small test example from [here](https://www.julia-vscode.org/docs/dev/gettingstarted/#Creating-Your-First-Julia-Hello-World-program) to see if everything works.}

-\example{Please write something in `julia`}